Egiob/markdown-cv/index.md

 ## Experiences

 `2021`
-__Research Intern__ at Laboratoire Cedric (CNAM).
-I work on Reinforcement Learning, the main topic of research is to generate and quantify diversified behaviours of agents in complex video games environments.
+__Research Intern__ in computer science at Conservatoire National des Arts et Métiers (CNAM).
+I investigate a branch of Deep Reinforcement Learningw where the objective is to generate and quantify diversified behaviours of agents in complex video games environments (including on Unity-3D).
 Keywords : Deep Reinforcement Learning, Intrinsic reward, Skill discovery.

 `2020`
 __Co-author__ of the book *Intégrer l'X ou l'école d'ingénieurs de tes rêves avec les Sherpas*, published in June 2020 by Vuibert (Albin-Michel).
 The book is a guide for undergraduate students to suceed at the nationwide competitive exams for engineering schools.